Fortiz2305/serverless-workshop/1-web-hosting/README.md

 ![S3 Bucket Hosting: Validation](./images/s3_host_validation.png)

-If you have completed this module you can move to the next one: [Serverless Backend](../2-serverless-backend).
+If you have completed this module you can move to the next one: [Serverless Backend: Save Users Info](../2-serverless-backend-save-users).